Problems We Found With St. Paul Drinking WaterRSS

 Disinfection Byproducts (DBPs) In St. Paul Drinking Water

 DBPs are emerging contaminants that form when chlorine-based disinfectants, added to the water supply to keep it ‘safe,’ then combine with naturally-occurring organic matter.
 These chemicals, while not regulated thoroughly, have been linked by the EPA to an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
 St. Paul’s tap water has recently had moderate levels of DBPs, with a 2016 average of 89 parts per billion (more of which comes from trihalomethanes than from haloacetic acids).

-Use Of Chlorine In St. Paul Tap Water
+Use Of Chloramine In St. Paul Tap Water

 Still Have Questions About St. Paul Tap Water?

 Hydroviv is a water filtration company that uses water quality data to optimize water filters for each city’s water.
 The chemicals that we list above are what we consider to be “points of emphasis” so we can build the best water filter for St. Paul's tap water, but all of our water filters provide broad protection against other contaminants commonly found in drinking water (e.g. VOCs, heavy metals [including lead], pharmaceuticals, solvents, pesticides, mercury).